 Currently, there are no sidewalks adjoining the site.
-New sidewalks are proposed along the perimeter of the park as well as walking paths throughout the park.
+New sidewalks will be built along the perimeter of the park as well as walking paths throughout the park.

-Paved areas are proposed to have underground catch basins for storm water runoff.
+Paved areas will have underground catch basins for storm water runoff.
 Storm water must be retained on site.
 Drainage calculations will be required at time of permitting.
 The applicant will be required to comply with DPEP regulations and City criteria to retain a 5-year 1-hour storm on site.

-7. Concurrency Evaluation
+14. Concurrency Evaluation